 Errors that show up after the press run: quoting DPI from file metadata instead of calculating pixels ÷ inches, and assuming a 12 MP phone photo always covers poster size.

-DPI calculations assume uniform pixel density and standard substrates — they do not account for halftone patterns, paper absorption, or viewing conditions.
+DPI calculations assume uniform pixel density and standard substrates.
+They don't account for halftone patterns, paper absorption, or viewing conditions.
 Confirm requirements with your print vendor.